The energy sector has a huge impact on the global economy. Oil is a highly valuable commodity. Investments in energy in 2016 are around $1.7 trillion.

 The company is reported to have applied virtual assistant systems, such as the one known as Amelia, which is responding to supplier inquiries about invoicing.

-Sinopec, a Chinese chemical and petroleum corporation, is planning to embark on construction of ten intelligent centers with the aim of reducing operation costs by 20 percent.
+Sinopec, a Chinese chemical and petroleum corporation, is planning to embark on the construction of ten intelligent centers with the aim of reducing operation costs by 20 percent.

 Huawei, a Chinese telecommunication company, announced plans to work with Sinopec to develop a platform for smart manufacturing.